jonlabelle/SublimeJsPrettier/README.md

     file size checking (default).

 - **disable_tab_width_auto_detection** (default: ***false***)
-    Whether or not to disable the plug-in from automatically setting Prettier's [--tab-width](https://prettier.io/docs/en/options.html#tab-width)
+    Whether or not to disable the plugin from automatically setting Prettier's [--tab-width](https://prettier.io/docs/en/options.html#tab-width)
     option, and adhere to the Prettier configured setting.